 In March 2019 we launched the Historic Royal Palaces Research Institute to provide a community network for staff undertaking research across the organisation and provide a platform for our academic projects, programmes and partnerships.
 The research we do at Historic Royal Palaces underpins everything about who we are and what we do.

-Our vision is to bring to life our palaces, their collections, landscapes and communities by exploring new perspectives and techniques and the developing innovative engagement methodologies.
+Our vision is to bring to life our palaces, their collections, landscapes and communities by exploring new perspectives and techniques and developing innovative engagement methodologies.

 We have developed a number of priority research areas to support our work as an Independent Research Organisation and our collaborative research partnerships: